-The volume of the ongoing crop is 1% below the preceding small crop and 7% less than the 5 year reference average.
-During the ongoing period 2020/21 (Aug to Dec), exports and imports were respectively 6% and 2% below the 5 year reference period average.
+The volume of the new crop is 1% below the preceding « small » crop and 7% less than the 5 year reference average.
+Given the small incoming volumes confirmed for the new crop, Stocks during the ongoing campaign should remain moderate (with low levels in France and Poland).